nipype/pydra/docs/index.rst

   (via Docker or Singularity) enabling greater consistency for reproducibility.

-- Auditing and provenance tracking: Pydra provides a simple JSON-LD-based message passing mechanism to capture the dataflow execution activties as a provenance graph.
+- Auditing and provenance tracking: Pydra provides a simple JSON-LD-based message passing mechanism to capture the dataflow execution activities as a provenance graph.
 These messages track inputs and outputs of each task in a dataflow, and the resources consumed by the task.

 .. _Nipype: https://nipype.readthedocs.io/en/latest/